Chapter 8 Pearson’s r and linear regression

 #off.

 The neat thing about scatterplots is that they display the values of all of the cases of the two variables that you are interested in for all of your data.
-So, looking at this graph, we can see dots representing all 50 states.
-How far each dot is along the x-axis tells us how liberal their citizenry is, and how far each dot is along the y-axis tells us the percent of their state legislators that are women.
+So, looking at this graph, we can see dots representing all 50 states as well as Washington D.C.

 We are also able to label our dots.
 This is something that is possible when you are comparing a relatively small number of units that you are able to identify in a way that makes sense to your readers.
 Labeling individual dots usually doesn’t make sense with survey data, such as what we find in the ANES dataframe, because there are many thousands of individuals who took that survey, and they took it anonymously (although we might want to color code the dots for additional variables not captured on the X and Y axes).

-The above graph alone tells a pretty clear story about the relationship between our two variables – it is easy to visualize a positive relationship going from Oklahoma in the bottom left to Vermont in the top right.
+The above graph alone tells a pretty clear story about the relationship between our two variables – it is easy to visualize a positive relationship going from the District of Columbia in the bottom left to Wyoming, Idaho, and Utah in the top right.
 However, what if we wanted to ask R to fit a line to this data?
 In other words, what if we wanted R to find the line that is closest to all of the points on this graph?
 To do that, we can add a single line to our code from above:

 geom_smooth(method='lm', formula= y~x)+ #this is the line of code we add here